 Got stuck

-No one from the crew fell into the water, according to the Mexican Navy in a statement.
+No one from the crew fell into the water during the accident, according to the Mexican navy in a statement.
+Mexico's President Claudia Sheinbaum expresses sorrow.

-Eyewitnesses Sydney Neidell and Lily Katz tell that they saw two people being carried from the sailing vessel to a smaller boat.
-In connection with the accident, one person got stuck from one of the masts, they claim.
+Eyewitnesses Sydney Neidell and Lily Katz tell that they saw two people being carried on stretchers from the sailing vessel to a smaller boat.
+In connection with the accident, at least one person got stuck from one of the masts, they claim.

-we saw someone getting stuck and I couldn't see properly, but we managed to zoom in on my mobile and it was someone who was hanging from the top for at least 15 minutes before they managed to rescue the person, says Lily Katz to AP.
+saw someone getting stuck and I couldn't see properly, but we managed to zoom in on my mobile and it was someone who was hanging from a harness from the top for at least 15 minutes before they managed to rescue the person, says Lily Katz to AP.

 90 meters long

-This year's sailing trip departed from the Mexican Acapulco on April 6 with 277 people on board, according to the Navy.
-The plan was for the journey to last 254 days, 170 of them at sea, and for the vessel to visit 22 harbors in 15 different countries.
+This year's sailing trip departed from the Mexican Acapulco on April 6 with 277 people on board, according to the navy.
+The plan was for the trip to be 254 days, 170 of them at sea, and for the vessel to visit 22 harbors in 15 different countries.